KhomsiAdam/quickchat/README.md

 ```bash
 pnpm install
 ```
-3. Configure the necessary environment variables in `.env`.
+3. Configure the necessary environment variables in `.env.local`.

 4. Start the server:
 ```bash